 Box h-Other EIN used this year.
-If you have used an EIN (including a prior owner's EIN) on Form 941, 943, or CT-1 submitted for 2002 that is different from the EIN reported on Form W-3 in box e, enter the other EIN used.
-In addition, agents must report the employer's EIN in box h.
-See Agent reporting on page 3.
+If you have used an EIN (including a prior owner's EIN) on Form 941, Form 943, or Form CT-1 submitted for 2005 that is different from the EIN reported on Form W-3 in box e, enter the other EIN used.
+Agents generally report the employer's EIN in box h.
+See Agent reporting on page 4.

-Contact person, telephone number, fax number, and e-mail address.
+Contact person, telephone number, fax number, and email address.
 Please enter this information for use by the SSA if any questions arise during processing.

-The amounts to enter in boxes 1 through 19 described below are totals from only the Forms W-2 you are sending with this Form W-3.
+The amounts to enter in boxes 1 through 19, TIP described below, are totals from only the Forms W-2 that you are sending with this Form W-3.